 Candidates' oral defense of their dissertations normally cannot be made earlier than 12 months after passing the comprehensive examinations.
-The date is set and advertised by the director of the PhD-ThD programs.
+The date is set and advertised by the director of the ThD program.
 The oral defense is conducted by the dissertation defense committee and is held no later than four weeks before the degree is conferred.